 Directly on the other side of the Grindelwald valley to the Eiger is First.
 A ski resort in winter, and a great launching point for hikes in summer.

-Perhaps the most popular hiking trails is from First to Bachalpsee, and it starts at the very top of the First gondola.
+Perhaps the most popular hiking trails is from First to Bachalpsee, and it starts at the very top of the First cable car station.
 This is also a relatively short walk, at 2 hours return.
 It is also very easy, so can be done in normal shoes and with the whole family.

-The beauty of this hike is the reflection of the Eiger, Monch and Jungfrau mountains you get, esepcially early in the morning when the air is very still.
+The beauty of this hike is the reflection of the Eiger, Monch and Jungfrau mountains you get, especially early in the morning when the air is very still.

 Grindelwald Glacier Canyon - Gletscherschlucht

-The last of the short walks on this list is another easy walk into the stunning canyon created by the run-off from the glaciers on the Eiger.
+The last of the short hiking trails on this list is another easy walk into the stunning canyon created by the run-off from the glaciers on the Eiger.
 The Grindelwald Glacier Gorge walk is an easy jaunt into the canyon, often hanging from the canyon walls itself.

-This is the first hike I ever did in Switzerland, many moons ago, and I still remember it to this day.
-It can either be done in one long day from Schynige Platte to First, or split up over two days with an overnight stop in the Faulhorn hut.
+This is the first hike I ever did in Switzerland, many moons ago, and it is one of mu favorite hikes to this day.
+It can either be done in one long day from Schynige Platte to First or split up over two days with an overnight stop in the Faulhorn hut.
 That is what I did back in the day.

-It can be done in either direction actually, but the highlight, aside from the views, is the reflection in the Bachalpsee lake as you near the First gondola station (this is a separate short hike mentioned above).
+It can be done in either direction actually, but the highlight, aside from the views, is the reflection in the Bachalpsee lake as you near the First cable car station (this is a separate short hike mentioned above).

 If you want to extend the hike as we did, you can also continue on from First and connect with the road near Grosse Scheidegg where the bus comes down from Meiringen into Grindelwald.
 Of course, as with any hike in Switzerland, there are adjoining trails and options along the way and at either end!

 This is another hike I have done a number of times over the years, but it is perhaps a little tougher and scarier, especially if you are not very sure-footed.
-It is actually a reasonably short hike if split in two days, with an overnight in the Glecksteinhütte (booking recommended) but it can be done in a day by those of you who are fit.
+So, it is definitely something for experienced hikers.

 Note: This hike can also be connected with the Glacier Gorge hike.